joereynolds/SQHell.vim/README.md

 ## Default Keybindings

+SQHell creates 3 filetypes to make navigation a nicer experience.
+These are SQHDatabase, SQHTable, and SQHResult

+### SQHDatabase

+Inside an SQHDatabase you can press the following

+`dd` - Drop the database (don't worry there's a prompt) `e` - To see all the tables in that database.
+This will open an SQHTable buffer

+### SQHTable

+Inside an SQHDatabase you can press the following

+`dd` - Drop the table (don't worry there's a prompt) `e` - To see all the results for that table with a limit of `g:sqh_results_limit`.
+      This will open an SQHResult buffer

+### SQHResult

+Inside an SQHResult you can press the following

-Press `s` to sort results by the column the cursor is on Press `S` to sort results by the column the cursor is on (in reverse)
+`s` to sort results by the column the cursor is on
+`S` to sort results by the column the cursor is on (in reverse) `dd` to delete the row WHERE the column is the value under the cursor (don't worry... there's a prompt)

 For more sorting options, you can use `:SQHSortResults` with extra arguments for the unix sort command, a la `:SQHSortResults -rn`.
 It will always sort by the column the cursor is located on.